 10. Which countries does SAIH operate in?

-- SAIH supports education projects in Zambia, Zimbabwe, South Africa, Bolivia and Nicaragua.
+SAIH supports Projects related to higher education in Zambia, Zimbabwe, South Africa, Bolivia, Nicaragua, Colombia and Myanmar.

 11. Does SAIH work with emergency aid?